 - Bake for 15-20 minutes or until the base is golden.

-- Meanwhile, heat non-stick frying pan over medium high heat.
+- Meanwhile, heat a non-stick frying pan over medium-high heat.
 Spray the pan with cooking spray and add the asparagus spears.
 Cook for 5-10 minutes or until asparagus is browned and tender.
 Set aside.

 - Top base with tomato passata, spread evenly over base.
 Place thinly sliced zucchini over sauce.
 Top with cooked asparagus.